EntitySpaces/Punchout/README.md

-**Punchout**
+The **Punchout** Controls are a set of user interface controls for Knockout.
+The Punchout Controls will come in two forms.

+1) Generic Knockout controls.
+2) EntitySpaces Knockout controls.

-is a set of user interface controls for Knockout.
-These will be generic Knockout controls, they will work well with EntitySpaces and all it's state tracking capabilities but will work without EntitySpaces also.
+The EntitysSpaces version of the knockout controls will work well with the EntitySpaces architecture with all it's row and dirty column state tracking capabilities.

-EntitySpaces, LLC will be contributing much to this library but enlisting others as well.
+EntitySpaces, LLC will be contributing much to this library, however, we will be enlisting others as well.

  * Documentation and tutorials on the EntitySpaces Blog: